topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 **Overall, the pathway seems to be downregulated, with a spike in activity at 56d, as though the cells are reacting to the introduction of nitrate**
 * **Some genes, particularly in the lower 'pay-off' part of the pathway are strongly upregulated throughout**
+* _The reactant feeding into the lower half - glyceraldehyde 3-phosphate - is a byproduct in tryptophan synthesis, and a reactant in thiamine biosynthesis_

 Where there are multiple copies of a gene, some are upregulated while others are downregulated
 * How different are their sequences?